 A Los Angeles Times article on the upcoming film adaptation of Cormac McCarthy's The Road (starring Viggo Mortensen and Charlize Theron) curiously dropped this little nugget of information: writer/director and sometimes actor Todd Field is currently working on an adaptation of McCarthy’s Blood Meridian novel.
 Ridley Scott had previously been attached to direct the tale, said to be a brutal 1850’s Western where Native Americans are slaughtered for profit.

 Blood Meridian would be the fourth film adaptation of a McCarthy book, after 2000’s All the Pretty Horses, 2007’s No Country for Old Men (a Best Picture winner) and The Road, which due in theaters Nov.
-11. McCarthy has arguably become the go-to author in
+11. McCarthy has arguably become the go-to author in Hollywood for prestigious film adaptations, remarkable given his often sparse prose and disturbingly violent subject matter.

 “His work examines our core, the two faces of violence that co-exist in every savage act - brutal strength of purpose holding hands with a desperate and cowering weakness,” Field told the L.A.
 Times.